6 tips for getting better results with your pitches

 While it may never be a good time to pitch a journalist, these six tips can help you know best practices for pitching to make journalists’ lives easier and gain better results.

 If you still struggle, consider hiring a PR firm to connect with and pitch reporters for you.
 In many cases, they already have a relationship with a reporter and know the best times to secure an interview and story.
 Have media coverage?
-Download our free e-book Maximizing Your Public Relations Investment, a guide that helps remarket your PR to ensure maximum ROI.
+Download our e-book Maximizing Your Public Relations Investment, a guide that helps remarket your PR to ensure maximum ROI.

 Marjorie Comer is an award-winning PR professional.
 She graduated from Rockhurst University with a Bachelor of Arts in communication and loves to cheer for her hometown Kansas City Royals.
 Marjorie has worked for Axia Public Relations since October 2011.
 Follow her on Twitter @Marjorie_Comer.
 Learn more about Marjorie Comer.